"The one who brings joy"

-Abby spent a few weeks at MPR shelter and did as best as you would hope considering that other dogs are not her cup-of-tea.
-She was stressed out when in her kennel next to other dogs, but a trooper.
-Once let outside of her kennel though, she immediately morphs into the sweetest and friendliest little dog when she is in a play room with people.
+Abi spent a few weeks at MPR shelter and did as best as you would hope considering that other dogs are not her cup-of-tea.
+She was stressed-out when in her kennel next to other dogs, but a trooper.
+Once outside of her kennel though, she immediately morphed into the sweetest and friendliest little dog.
+She loved being in a play room with people.

-Abigail is a doll and has so many good traits.
+Abigail is a doll and possesses so many good traits.
 Her level of energy is just about perfect.
-She loves to play and romp, but also enjoys cuddling or lounging in the sun just as much.
-She is not timid or standoffish at all, but very sweet and eager to please.
+She loves to play and romp, but also enjoys cuddling or lounging in the sun.
+She is very sweet and eager to please.
 She's responsive and easy to control.
 She's a very happy dog and loves to bring a smile in peoples' faces.
 She will do everything she can to earn your love.
-She was a big time favorite at the shelter and we told her foster mom that she will probably be her favorite foster too.
+She was a big-time favorite at the shelter and we told her foster mom that she will probably be her favorite foster too.

 Behavior with people:

-She has a wonderful disposition with people and that's the reason we decided to welcome her in the program.
+Abi has a wonderful disposition with people and that's the reason we decided to welcome her in the program.
 She is a great representative of the breed.
 Stable, affectionate and well-balanced.
 Her love for people shines through her eyes when she sees you.
-She absolutely loves to be with humans but wont pester you if you are busy.
+She absolutely loves to be with humans but won't pester you if you are busy.
 She'll find something to amuse herself until you have time for her again.
-She's so irresistible that you wont be able to stay away from her very long.
+She's so irresistible that you won't be able to stay away from her very long.

 Behavior with children: